• Skip to primary navigation

 Tempering

-• Add red chiliy powder, coriander powder and salt, mix well and add the cooked dal and ¼ cup of water, mix well.
+• Add the cooked dal and ¼ cup of water, mix well.
+Check and adjust salt.

 • Let this simmer until the flavors mingle well and the dal turns to desired consistency.
-I left it for another 10-15 minutes simmering on heat and removed.
+I left it for another 10-12 minutes simmering on medium heat and removed.

 More Dhal/Dal Recipes